hzeller/timg/man/timg.1.md

      shown after the images from the file list have been shown.

-     Absolute filenames in the list are used as-is, relative filenames are resolved relative to the current directory.
+     Absolute filenames in the list are used as-is, relative filenames are resolved relative to the _current directory_.

      (Note: this behavior changed between v1.5.0 and v1.5.1: previously, -f was resolving relative to the filelist; this changed to current directory.